Inspectors warn of safety concerns at Doncaster hospital emergency department

 Concerns have been raised over levels of safety at the emergency department at Doncaster Royal Infirmary by Government inspectors

 The Care Quality Commission carried out ‘focused’ inspections at Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust’s urgent and emergency services.

-They raised concerns about assessments and observations being done by unqualified staff, that had little or no training, although systems and processes have been put in place to ensure improvements in relation to safety in Doncaster.
+They raised concerns about assessments and observations ‘by unqualified staff, that had little or no training’, although systems and processes have been put in place to ensure improvements in relation to safety in Doncaster.

 Concerns were also raised about a reliance on locum consultant doctors,and patients not being observed thoroughly by experienced staff, which risked any deterioration not being treated promptly.
 Both hospitals were not identifying or recording risks well.

-At Doncaster Royal Infirmary, the category of ‘safe’ was rated inadequate and ‘caring’ was rated good.
-Effective, responsive and well-led were rated as requiring improvement, and the hospital’s service was rated requiring improvement overall.
+At DRI, the category of ‘safe’ was rated inadequate and ‘caring’ was rated good.
+Effective, responsive and well-led were rated as requiring improvement, and the hospital’s service, and the trust in general, was rated requiring improvement overall.